Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

-In addition, the SL-type transformation using \(l_m^E\) collapses the entire outer layer, producing an extended logarithmic profile.
-These results for temperature transformation are consistent with the extended logarithmic behavior observed for velocity transformation \citep{Xu2025}, suggesting a similarity between velocity and temperature statistics.
-For the \(T^+_{SL}\) using \(l_m^E\) in Fig.~\ref{fig:GV2024_SL_Tplus_yplus} (d), the black dashed line exhibits slightly higher values for approximately \(y^+ > 300\).
-This is expected, as the incompressible temperature profile at \(Re^+_\tau \approx 4000\) gradually departures the logarithmic profile beyond this range.
-Similar behavior is also observed in the subsequent sections.
+Additionally, the SL-type transformation using \(l_m^E\) collapses the entire outer layer, producing an extended logarithmic profile.
+These results for temperature transformation are consistent with the extended logarithmic behavior observed for velocity transformation in our previous study \citep{Xu2025}.
+This indicates a similarity between velocity and temperature statistics.
+The local relative errors obtained using \(l_m^E\) with respect to \(T^+_{LoW}\) are similar to those obtained using \(l_m^P\).
+As \(T^+_{LoW}\) is a fixed distribution representative of high Reynolds numbers, the errors in the outer layer are expected to be larger at low Reynolds numbers.

 To quantitatively evaluate the logarithmic profile, we compute the log-law intercept \(B_T\).
 Following the approach of \citet{Trettel2016}, \(B_T\) can be determined by computing the integral average of the profile within the logarithmic region.